Under 2 hours

-- Apply a small bead of silicone sealant around the backside of the lens to help seal out moisture.
+- Apply a small bead of clear silicone sealant around the inside of the lip of the lens to help seal out moisture.

-- Tighten with the tool provided, or you can use a coin.
+- Tighten with the tool provided with the viewer or you can use any wide, flat tool that will fit, like a coin or a putty knife.
 The viewer should be flush with the door and snug.

 Installing a peephole is an easy project that can be done in just a few minutes.
 Looking for a product to complete your project?
 We have options to deliver online orders when and where you need them.